Remember to cite LawCareers.Net on your application form if you apply to Tees.

-We have excellent Legal 500 rankings.
-We are a top tier firm and a recommended firm in 22 practice areas with a number of individually recognised leading lawyers.
+Tees have excellent The Legal 500 rankings.
+We are a top tier firm and a recommended firm in 22 practice areas with a number of individually recognised leading lawyers:

 All employees are actively supported through training and development to progress through the firm.
 Our retention rate is high – some of our partners started as trainees.

-To find out more about us, take a look at our website: https://www.teeslaw.com/careers/
+To find out more about Tees, take a look at our website: https://www.teeslaw.com/careers/.

-Summer 2020 vacation placement scheme – we offer one-week vacation placements for second-year undergraduates and above during the first two weeks of July.
+Summer 2024 vacation placement scheme – we offer one-week vacation placements for second-year undergraduates and above during the June.
 During this time the placement student spends the week split between two different departments to enable them to experience a range of the firm's work.